PostHog/posthog/README.md

 ![PostHog dashboard screenshot](https://posthog.com/wp-content/uploads/2020/02/Screenshot-2020-02-13-at-23.14.36-2.png)

+Join the [PostHog Users Slack](https://join.slack.com/t/posthogusers/shared_invite/enQtOTUwNjU1ODc1MjQ5LTU5ZDhlYTRiYmUyMDAxNDZjNzk4MDEwNzZkNTQ2YzMxMjVjY2EzYmIzZjllN2YwYmExODI5M2I3NGNiODFhZmU) if you need help, want to chat, or are thinking of a new feature idea.

 ## Features

 - **Event-based** analytics at a user level - see which users are doing what in your application.